A D.C. poster exhibit aims to get out the vote, displaying political imagery days before the election

 “In a world where there are less resources — where people are up against really tough situations with food and water and everything else — we’re not going to have the luxury of having art that is just pretty pictures,” he said.
 “Art is going to have to be part of the same society trying to survive forest fires.”

 Though some images in the exhibition might be described as pretty, they are more likely to be considered confrontational.
 President Trump in a KKK hood or grabbing the Statue of Liberty’s breast.
-Supreme Court nominee Amy Coney Barrett wearing a handmaid’s bonnet from “The Handmaid’s Tale.”
+Supreme Court nominee Amy Coney Barrett wearing a handmaid’s bonnet as seen in “The Handmaid’s Tale.”

-Krause said the posters in “Good Trouble/UDecide,” whose name honors the legacy of the late representative John Lewis, are meant to be nonpartisan, and he’s open to displaying work by conservative artists.
+Krause said the posters in “Good Trouble/UDecide,” whose title honors the legacy of the late representative John Lewis (D-Ga.), are meant to be nonpartisan, and he’s open to displaying work by conservative artists.
 In 2017, for example, he hung a pro-Trump painting in his gallery after the National Portrait Gallery, just down the street, declined to display it.

-Still, many posters in the exhibition, which Krause said will also be hung in New York, don’t favor the White House’s current occupant.
+Still, many posters in the exhibit, which Krause said also will be hung in New York, do not favor the White House’s current occupant.

 “If you look at them, you can tell which candidates the artists are favoring,” he said.

 Victoria Sybrandi, the Amsterdam-based artist who created the KKK image, said it was inspired by Trump’s previous failures to denounce white supremacy.
-She said voters should be respectful of other opinions, but also be well-informed before casting their ballots.
+She said voters should be respectful of other opinions but also be well-informed before casting their ballots.

 “I have an opinion.
 Otherwise I wouldn’t make these images,” she said.
-“But obviously, the dialogue is polarized in America and Europe.
+“But, obviously, the dialogue is polarized in America and Europe.
 You can’t have a normal discussion.”

 Other images simply offer stark statistics.
-Krause included a work by Michele Castagnetti, a Los Angeles-based artist, featuring a huge skull emblem with a number that, in the pandemic’s seventh month, needs no explanation: “200,000+.”
+Krause included a work by Michele Castagnetti, a Los Angeles-based artist, featuring a huge skull emblem with a number, “200,000+,” that, in the pandemic’s seventh month, needs no explanation.

 Castagnetti said he doesn’t consider himself a Democrat or a Republican, but he hopes his work can sway public opinion.